 5. Control Your Food Costs

 Food costs account for a major part of your overall restaurant expenses.
 While these are fixed, and you cannot really reduce them by much, you can very much keep them in control.
 Wastage is the biggest reason for high food costs, thus making proper stock and inventory management a crucial aspect of cost control.
-You should also consider optimising your menu to ensure that you do not have any items that are not selling as much and only leading to escalated food costs.
+You should also consider optimizing your menu to ensure that you do not have any items that are not selling as much and only leading to escalated food costs.

 Read in detail how to control your food costs here.